rapyuta-robotics/rapyuta-io-docs/hugo/content/2_getting-started/23_turtlesim_on_cloud.md

 {{%/expand%}}

 ## Step 2: Import Packages

-Software can be distributed on rapyuta.io's cloud platform using Packages.
+Software are distributed on rapyuta.io's cloud platform using Packages.

 We will begin with importing the TurtleSim packages into your account.